finnfiddle/react-ping/README.md

 }, ToDoList);
 ```

-Or using a [Resource](/docs/Resource.md) which passes a collection of data to the wrapped component and provides CRUD methods for sending network requests that when resolved either add, update or remove items from the collection.
+Or the same as above but using a [Resource](/docs/Resource.md).
+A Resource passes a collection of data to the wrapped component and provides CRUD methods for sending network requests that when resolved either add, update or remove items from the collection.

 ```javascript
 import React, { Component } from 'react';